-S401 must be fulfilled before completion of 9 credit hours.
+PREREQUISITE (3 hours) - must be fulfilled before completion of 9 credits hours

 No course in which a student receives a grade lower than C (2.0) will be

-counted toward requirements for any SLIS degree.
-Any required course on which a
+counted toward requirements for any ILS degree.
+An elective course in which

 an unacceptable grade is earned need not be repeated, but it may be repeated or